Hesperian Health Guides

 These spaces between the skull bones allow the skull pieces to move during birth.
 This helps the baby's head squeeze through the mother's vagina.

 Sometimes the skull bones have to overlap for the head to be born.
 This is called molding.
 When the baby is first born, his head may be be in a pointed or flattened shape.
-It will usually become more normal in 1 to 3 days.
+It will usually become more round in 1 to 3 days.
+Molding is common, and does not last.

 Caputs and hematomas